 Dates and Sites.
 The SEC Championships shall be held Tuesday through Saturday four weeks prior to the NCAA Women's Championships.
-The 2019 Championships will be February 19-23, at the University of Georgia.
-Future sites of the championship are:
+The 2021 Championships will conducted at the University of Missouri.
+See Supplement C in General Administration for Future Championship Dates and Sites.